Date of Degree

 Conditional equipercentile equating, Equating, IRT, Local equating, Traditional equating

 xviii, 219 pages

 Copyright 2011 Seonho Shin

 Shin, Seonho.
 "A comparison of Van der Linden's conditional equipercentile equating method with other equating methods under the random groups design."
-PhD diss., University of Iowa, 2011.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.